 Trichopsis Pumila prefers sluggish and poorly oxygenated water environments.
 The Strong water flow should be avoided, so use the low-powered filter machines.
 They also can be survived in the aquarium without a powerful aeration system.

 They commonly eat some small invertebrates, zooplankton, or tiny insects that live or fall into the water in their wild habitat.
-However, in the aquariums, they will accept gladly dried foods such as flakes and fish pellets.
+However, in the aquariums, they will gladly accept dried foods such as flakes and fish pellets.
 To enhance their colors and healthy, you should feed them live or frozen food like artemia, bloodworms, or shrimp meats.

 As we know, if the sparkling gouramis are peaceful fish.
 So, you can keep it with another peaceful fish of a small size too.
-Below a list of the compatibility tank mates for them:
+Below is a list of the compatibility tank mates for them:

 - Dwarf gourami

 They can also live together with aquarium snails and shrimps peacefully, such as Amano shrimp, apple snail, ghost shrimp, and nerite snail.
 Remember, do not keep them with larger fish or aggressive fish together.
 They will be intimidated or viewing your poor fish as a snack.